IMAGINARY/future-mobility/README.md

     the server, so it's not possible to use multiple editors simulatenously.
 It's only meant for use during development.

+## Configuration

+The main configuration file is `config.yml`.
+The server has to be reloaded after any changes.
+Clients get the configuration from the server through the http API and have to be reloaded after the server to take any changes.

+The .env file has other configuration keys that affect the environment.

+## Server APIs

+The server has both an HTTP and a WebSocket API.
+Their specifications are:

+- http: `docs/specs/openapi.yaml`
+- ws: `docs/specs/asyncapi.yaml`

+You can use [Swagger Editor](https://editor.swagger.io/) and the [AsyncAPI Playground](https://playground.asyncapi.io/) to format the respective specifications in a friendly format.

 ## License

 Copyright (c) 2021 IMAGINARY gGmbH